 The shared responsibility provision is part of the Affordable Care Act, also known as Obamacare.
 In short, if you do not have a compliant plan you may have to pay a penalty which would be deducted from future tax returns.

 Any non-resident aliens, including international students on F, J, M and Q visas (and certain family members of students) are not subject to the individual mandate for their first 5 years in the U.S. All other J categories (teacher, trainee, work and travel, au pair, high school, etc.) are not subject to the individual mandate for 2 years (out of the past six).

 Details: All U.S. citizens living in the United States are subject to the individual shared responsibility provision as are all permanent residents and all foreign nationals who are in the United States long enough during a calendar year to qualify as resident aliens for tax purposes.
 This category includes nonresident aliens who meet certain presence requirements and elect to be treated as resident aliens.
 For more information see Pub.
 519. More: Shared Responsibility from the IRS (See Question 11)

 Travel Medical Insurance for Visitors to the US

-For periods of less than 1 year in the US, a travel medical plan may be enough to cover your needs.
+For periods of less than one year in the US, a travel medical plan may be enough to cover your needs.
 For younger travelers wanting basic emergency medical insurance (instead of comprehensive major medical cover), a travel medical plan will work well.
 Most travel medical insurance plans provide coverage for accidents or illness, saving you from large medical bills if you require a visit to the doctor or hospital while in the U.S. as well as give you access to universal pharmaceutical care and translation services, should they be required.
 For more, see: